The Drill for Breaking News

 There should be an ADVISORY LINE under the headline telling readers what has been updated (e.g. “Adds king’s quotes in third paragraph”).

 Fresh UPDATES should retain most of the factual material in earlier stories to ensure there is no loss of content when updates replace earlier stories and to enable us to correct any errors in previous copy.
-All the meat that was in an UPDATE 3, for example, should be included in UPDATE 4 (and 5 etc).

 Make sure the UPDATE that follows the Newsbreak has a different Unique Story Number (USN) from the Newsbreak.
 The UPDATE should not replace the Newsbreak.
-However, subsequent UPDATES will replace the previous Update in the series.
+However, subsequent UPDATES will replace previous Updates in the series.
 At the end of the day, what will be on the screen are the Alerts (if any), the Newsbreak (or first story in the series) and the final UPDATE (plus and sidebars, analysis etc).

 UPDATE LENGTH: Reuters uses a series of story formats (Alerts or Snaps, Newsbreaks/Urgents, Updates and Wrapups) to meet the differing speed needs of its readers which range from intraday traders in banks and funds through to news websites, newspapers and television.
 As a result we need to abide by line length guidelines for each story format to enable reporters and editors to move the copy quickly to meet readers needs.